gp-dublincentral/jh-web/site/content/post/update-on-the-development-plans-for-the-conliffe-college-site.md

 ---
 title: Update on the development plans for the Clonliffe College site
 date: 2020-07-09T20:37:36.449Z
-description: >-
-  If you didn't get to make the briefing from Hines Ireland today on the developments planned for the Clonliffe College site please find a summary of the key points below.
+description: "If you didn't get to make the briefing from Hines Ireland today on the developments planned for the Clonliffe College site please find a summary of the key points below.
 Please note that this is an early stage plan.
 Lots of positives in the plan but also elements that we feel could be better.
-The shortage of good quality housing in the city has not gone away so it is incumbent all to make sure the best possible use is made of the site.
+The shortage of good quality housing in the city has not gone away so it is incumbent all to make sure the best possible use is made of the site. "
 image: /img/hines-plan.png
 ---
 If you have any thoughts on the below please don't hesitate to get in touch with [Neasa Hourigan TD](mailto:neasa.hourigan@oireachtas.ie?subject=Development%20plans%20for%20the%20Clonliffe%20College), [Cllr.
 Janet Horner](mailto:janet.horner@greenparty.ie?subject=Development%20plans%20for%20the%20Clonliffe%20College) or [Cllr.
 Darcy Lonergan](mailto:cllr.darcylonergan@gmail.com?subject=Development%20plans%20for%20the%20Clonliffe%20College)